AubaySpain/testmaker/README.md

 ## Basic Example
 Lets go build a new Maven Project that will:
 - Expose access via Command Line and HTTP Rest API.
-Then we will can use the many parameters to customize the test suite execution.
+Then we will can use many available parameters to customize the test suite execution.
 - Expose a TestSuite with one test that checks the "Hello World" input in Google.

 That project will include a pom.xml plus a few Java Classes, for simplicity I include all that clases in a same package.